There is not a better place on earth for graduate students to combine academic study, unparalleled natural beauty and colorful cultural vibrancy.

 A visit to Santa Fe is not complete without a hike up Canyon Road, even for the most casual art appreciator.
-For Artists and Art Therapist, it is absolutely essential.
-You will also see the most incredible details on private homes, in Plaza hotels, and just about everywhere you turn in Santa Fe.
+For artists and art therapists, it is absolutely essential.
+You will also see the beautiful, detailed architecture on private homes, in Plaza hotels, and just about everywhere you turn in Santa Fe.

-In the summer months, the Plaza explodes with art, color and music as the Fiesta, Spanish Market and Indian Market electrify the art community and the Plaza stage offers live music most nights.
-The festival of Zozobra is our local “burning man” celebration, and 45 minutes south is the acclaimed Albuquerque International Balloon Fiesta in October.
-Visually and musically stunning Deer, Corn and other Dances are held at various times of the year at the nineteen northern New Mexico pueblos, and are an experience of a lifetime.
+In the summer months, the Plaza explodes with art, color and music as the Fiesta, Spanish Market and “Santa Fe Indian Market” electrify the art community and the Plaza stage offers live music most nights.
+The local farmer’s market runs year-round including both a Saturday market and Artisan market, featuring locally grown produce, eggs, goat cheese, meat and baked goods, herbs, wine tasting, textiles, gifts, arts and crafts.
+The festival of Zozobra is our local “burning man” celebration, and in October of each year, Albuquerque hosts the acclaimed International Balloon Fiesta.
+Visually and musically stunning, Deer, Corn and other special Dances are held at the 19 northern New Mexico pueblos at various times of the year.

-Additionally, you will have ample opportunities to visit ashrams, Friends Meeting Houses, a Catholic Basilica, Tibetan Stupas, New Thought Centers, Synagogues, the Hanuman Temple in Taos or go on a vision quest with our own Carol Parker.
+Additionally, you will have ample opportunities to visit ashrams, Friends Meeting Houses, a Catholic Basilica, Tibetan Stupas, New Thought Centers, Synagogues, and the Hanuman Temple in Taos.

 Communing with nature is one of the biggest cultural pastimes here.
 Hiking enjoys a huge popularity, as do biking, rafting and a New Mexico specialty, sky-watching.
-The hoodoos at Tent Rock, the cave dwellings at Bandelier National Park and Aspen Ridge at peak color are only a few of many amazing experiences to be had in or near Santa Fe.
+The hoodoos at Kasha-Katuwe Tent Rocks, the cave dwellings at Bandelier National Monument and Aspen Ridge at peak color are only a few of many amazing experiences to be had in or near Santa Fe.

 Colorful, wonderful, exciting, artistic, stunning.
-That is Santa Fe, New Mexico.
-It is an experience of a lifetime to attend graduate school here…
+This is Santa Fe, New Mexico.
+It is an experience of a lifetime to attend graduate school and live here.